mike14747/next-with-auth/README.md

 -   This doesn't work on vercel: https://next-with-auth.vercel.app/login?callbackUrl=%2Fprotected2 (infinite loop?) until you do a page refresh, but (http://localhost:3000/login?callbackUrl=%2Fprotected2) works locally just fine.
 -   Figure out whether a server-side alternative to getSession() is needed.
 If it is needed, which is better: **getToken()** or **unstable_getServerSession()**?
 -   Now that I'm passing the callbackUrl to the signIn function on the login page, I need to come up with a way to parse the actual page of the redirect so I can filter the non-redirectable pages and send them to the homepage.
+-   It seems like my infinite loop issue has been fixed... even when setting the signIn redirect to false.
+I'm not sure why.
+Maybe it was fixed in a next-auth patch?

 ---